 Workplace discrimination, harassment, and failure to pay fair wages occur each day in Atlanta and throughout the rest of Georgia.
 Unless you know your rights, you may believe the unfair treatment you receive is just part of the job.
 The employment attorneys at Morgan & Morgan protect your rights and help you understand how to move forward when you have a claim for unfair labor practices.

-With decades of experience throughout the country, Morgan & Morgan is a law firm serving clients in Atlanta, and the southeastern United States with aggressive representation on employment and personal injury claims.
-When you have a question about employment discrimination in Atlanta, we can help.
+With decades of experience throughout the country, Morgan & Morgan is a law firm serving clients in Atlanta and the Southeastern United States with aggressive representation on employment and personal injury claims.
+When you have a question about employment discrimination, we can help.

 Discriminatory and unfair labor practices take place throughout the labor market.
 Regardless of the industry you are in, there are employers or fellow workers who cross lines set by state and federal legislation.
 When you contact our office, our employment lawyers listen carefully to your situation and offer options for dealing with it.
 Remember, many people are unhappy with their employer, but their frustration does not necessarily meet the legal standard for job discrimination in Atlanta.
 Consider these common forms of unfair and illegal employment practices:

-Discrimination: Throughout the recruiting, hiring, and employment lifecycle, an employer may not treat a person or group of people, differently than others based on factors like age, gender, or religion.
+Discrimination: Throughout the recruiting, hiring, and employment life cycle, an employer is not permitted to treat a person or group of people differently than others based on factors like age, gender, or religion.
 Discrimination, like other forms of unfair labor practices, can be obvious or subtle.
 You may notice that you do not receive the support, career advancement, training, pay, or opportunities as others who are doing approximately the same job.

 Wrongful discharge: Being fired or laid off causes upset and loss of income.
 Despite the anger and concern of being discharged, Georgia is an at-will employment state.
 This means you can quit, and your employer can fire you, at will.
-Being fired does not always mean wrongful termination in Atlanta.
-If you feel your termination was based on retaliation or a type of discrimination, speak with an experienced labor attorney.
+Being fired does not always mean wrongful termination.
+If you feel your termination was based onretaliation or a type of discrimination, speak with an experienced labor attorney.

 - National origin: Unfair treatment based on ethnic background